Site icon She Travels Australia

 Domestic Travel With Dogs

-Traveling within Australia with your dog has limitations, but is still very possible.
+Domestic pet travel in Australia has limitations, but is still very possible.
 Dogs are banned in national parks, which will hinder some of your travel options, but there are plenty of dog friendly campgrounds and hotels (see below), to add to your itinerary.

 If you live in Australia and you are traveling with your pet across state and territorial boundaries, please be aware that some biosecurity regulations may apply.